the1lab/1lab/src/Cat/Functor/Adjoint.lagda.md

 of 2-groupoids, which could be given an interesting _category_ of relations, etc.

-:::{.definition #adjunction alias="left-adjoint right-adjoint adjoint-functor adjoint"}
+:::{.definition #adjunction alias="left-adjoint right-adjoint adjoint-functor adjoint unit counit"}
 A particularly important relationship is, of course, "sameness".
 Going up the ladder of category number, we have equality at the (-1)-level, isomorphism at the 0-level, and what's generally referred to as